pranav88/Deep-learning-accentuated-natural-language-processing/README.md

 ## Glove-cnn-lstm-gpu.ipynb

-- The best model run on GPUs , the notebook is modified run locally over 1 epoch
+- The best model ran on GPUs , the notebook is modified run locally over 1 epoch
 - On the cloud the model was run over 60 epochs , screenshots of which are attached as png files
 - Color coded confusion matrix and also a function to identify the misclassified sentences
 - Model checkpointing to identify the weights of the model with highest accuracy